-Azusa Pacific University’s cinematic arts major is a comprehensive program that teaches the art and business of animation, critical studies, and producing from a story-centered point of view.
+Azusa Pacific University’s cinematic arts major is a comprehensive program that allows students to develop a spiritually aware, critical, and creative outlook.
 Students are immersed in hands-on filmmaking with state-of-the-art equipment and first-rate instruction.
 All of this occurs just 25 miles from Hollywood, in the vibrant cinematic arts community of Southern California, which features superior access to industry professionals and resources.

 Beyond simply learning how to use the tools of the trade, film majors are also challenged to thoughtfully consider how art and culture impact one another and what role the Christian artist plays in the process.
 All cinematic arts students follow a core of classes that provides a broad understanding of the film and television industry.
 This multi-faceted approach teaches students the basics of story, character, and production while also providing a solid critical understanding of the industry from both an historical and business perspective.

-In addition, students choose from one of three tracks of study designed to give them a deeper understanding of the cinematic arts from a unique perspective.
+In addition, students choose from one of five tracks of study designed to give them a deeper understanding of the cinematic arts from a unique perspective.
 Advanced courses in animation, production, screenwriting, entertainment executive studies, and film and television studies focus students on the area that will best help them achieve their career goals.

 - Study the arts and entertainment industry at a campus located just 25 miles from Hollywood with access to “A list” internships and resources.